 Course modality is subject to change.

-Hybrid and Online Instruction
+Hybrid and Remote Instruction

 Hybrid courses incorporate a blend of both in-person and online forms of instruction.
 These courses may include synchronous and asynchronous modalities, with the potential for different pathways through the course.
 The ratio of in person and online instruction will vary depending on multiple factors.
 The course syllabus will include a clear description of the course delivery structure and expectations for student engagement.
 All on-campus class meetings or individual appointments during scheduled class times require the faculty member to be present.

-Fully Online courses deliver all class activities online.
+Remote courses deliver all class activities online.
 These courses may include synchronous and asynchronous modalities, with the potential for different pathways through the course.
 Course materials may take multiple forms, such as videos, discussions, lectures, and critiques, but instructional engagement occurs in an online environment.
 The course syllabus will include a clear description of the course delivery structure and expectations for student engagement.